King County profile

 • Overall, employment growth has continued over the year but has been slowing.

-• Over the month, employment increased in eight major industry sectors, decreased in three and was unchanged in two.
-The largest increase was in manufacturing.
-The deepest loss was in construction.
+• Over the month, employment increased in one major industry sector and decreased in twelve.
+The only increase was in other services.
+The deepest loss was in information.

-• Over the year, employment in four major industries expanded and nine contracted.
+• Over the year, employment in five major industries expanded and eight contracted.

-• Employment in government increased the most while employment in construction declined the most.
+• Employment in education and health services increased the most while employment in information declined the most.

 Nonfarm employment estimates, not seasonally adjusted, King County